kimmobrunfeldt/football-score-detector/README.md

 ![](docs/algorithm/testdata.jpg)

+The images were originally in 800x600 resolution but they were resized to fit this document better.

+We have a blue football table which has score "boards" for both players.
+Left score blocks are white and they have small orange labels on them.
+Right score blocks are blue and they have small white labels on them.

+Goal is to count score for each player based on the score blocks' positions.
+In the example image left score is 1 and right score is 3.

 #### Algorithm

 1. Place original image on a larger 'canvas' so that OpenCV can rotate original image without cutting edges